 The comfort food of Naxos

 Food in Naxos is one of the top reasons to visit the island.
 Naxos produces a variety of local products of exquisite taste!
 Some of the most famous dishes in Naxos are giachnada (eggplant stew with potatoes), provatses (pork fricassee with onion and dill), sefoukloti (local spinach pie), as well as rooster cooked with wine.

-You should also taste the delicious graviera cheese of Naxos as well as the kitro liqueur made from citron leaves.
+You should also taste the delicious graviera cheese as well as the kitro liqueur made from citrus leaves.